mimingcui/mimingcui.github.io/_publications/2019-01-01-paper-title-number-4.md

 <a href='http://mimingcui.github.io/files/JPestScience2018_I_Roe.pdf'>PDF</a>

-This review talks about how can genomic tools be contributed to biosurveillance of forest insects.
+This review talks about the contribution of genomic tools to the biosurveillance of forest insects.